chilled35/SolarGenerationMeter/README.md

 Most modern energy meters have an LED that flashes at a fixed rate per kWh.
 You can detect these pulses in two ways:

-**Option A — LDR (Light Dependent Resistor)**
+**Option A — Phototransistor breakout board (recommended)** A small phototransistor module (such as those based on the TCRT5000 or a bare NPN phototransistor like the PT333-3C) responds much faster than an LDR, making it well suited to meters with high pulse rates.
+Position the sensor directly over the meter's impulse LED, connect VCC to 3.3V, GND to GND, and the signal output to D4.
+Most ready-made modules include the necessary pull-up resistor on board.

-Place an LDR directly over the meter's impulse LED.
-Wire it as a voltage divider to D4 with a 10kΩ pull-up resistor to 3.3V.
+> 💡 Avoid LDRs — their relatively slow response time can cause missed pulses, particularly on meters running at 1600 pulses/kWh or above.

-**Option B — Optocoupler (preferred)**
+**Option B — Optocoupler**
 Use a PC817 or similar optocoupler connected to the meter's dedicated pulse output terminals (if available).
-This gives a clean, noise-free signal.
+This gives a clean, noise-free signal and is the most reliable option where the meter exposes a separate S0 pulse port.

 > ⚠️ Never connect the ESP directly to mains voltage or meter terminals.
 Always use optical isolation.